 Don’t Miss a Single Update or New Release!
 Sign up Today

-Often times, we aren’t even aware of the processes that happen within our bodies.
+Frequently, we aren't even aware of the processes that happen within our bodies.
 Cells divide and hormones are regulated every day.
-One hormone, called oxytocin, has a wide range of effects on the body, including physical and behavioral aspects.
+One hormone, called oxytocin, has a wide range of effects on the body, including physical and behavioral.

 The Basics

-Before we talk about specifics, it’s necessary to understand what hormones are and the functions they are in charge of.
-Hormones are responsible for sending messages throughout the body, like a messenger service.
-They control aspects like reproduction, heart rate, sleep cycles, development and metabolism to name a few.
+Before we talk about specifics, it is necessary to understand what hormones are and the functions they are in charge of.
+Like a messenger service, hormones are responsible for sending messages throughout the body.
+They control aspects like reproduction, heart rate, sleep cycles, development, and metabolism to name a few.

 Oxytocin is a hormone regulated by the hypothalamus in the brain and released by the pituitary gland, the hormone warehouse of the endocrine system.
 It is commonly referred to as the love hormone or the cuddle hormone.
 This is because it is instrumental in both sexual activity and bonding between couples.